 Figure 3.
-Depictions of the a.)
-Right Turn and b.)
-Crossing maneuvers that will be shown to participants.
+Depictions of the a) Right Turn and b) Crossing maneuvers that will be shown to participants.

-Participants then drove to the starting position located on CR9 to the east of the TH52 and CR9 intersection (see "Home Base" in Figure 2).
+Participants then drove to the starting position located on CR9 to the east of the US 52 and CR9 intersection (see "Home Base" in Figure 2).
 They then completed practice drives to experience the maneuver types they would be asked to complete during the experiment (i.e., right turn, crossing maneuver, and left turn).
 Each maneuver started from Home Base, which faced east on CR9 approximately one quarter mile west of the intersection.
 An experimenter was always seated in the rear of the vehicle to monitor safety levels throughout each trial as well as to initiate data collection at the start of each trial.
 A second experimenter monitored approaching traffic to identify traffic streams that were density and duration.
-Once a candidate traffic stream was identified the experimenter then radioed the in-vehicle experimenter to initiate a trial.
+Once a candidate traffic stream was identified the experimenter then radioed the invehicle experimenter to initiate a trial.
 The participant then drove to the intersection.
 This process ensured that each participant experienced a continuous stream of gaps upon arrival at the intersection.

 Participants then completed two blocks of experimental trials that were differentiated according to sign condition (i.e., CICAS-SSA "sign on" and "sign off").
 To reduce the possibility of confounding effects due to order, block presentation order was counterbalanced across participants.
 Each block of trials consisted of six maneuver types that included two left-turn, two right-turn, and two crossing maneuvers.
 Due to scheduling constraints, truck drivers completed two left-turn and two crossing maneuvers within each block.
-Maneuver type was randomized within each block to further control for order effects2.
+Maneuver type was randomized within each block to further control for order effects (however, no maneuver type was repeated sequentially within a block of trials).
 Appendix E presents all block and maneuver type presentation orders for all participants.